Pop Culture Madness!

 The Oregon Highway Division attempted to blow up a washed ashore dead sperm whale, using half a ton of dynamite, to dispose of its rotting carcass.
 The explosion threw whale flesh over 800 feet away, crushing cars and almost killing bystanders.

-Dr. Robert J. White was able to completely swap the head of one monkey and put it on another monkey and have it remained alive for nine days.
+Dr. Robert J. White was able to swap the head of one monkey completely put it on another monkey, and have it remain alive for nine days.

 Sean Flynn, the son of famous actor Errol Flynn, was a freelance photojournalist who covered the Vietnam War.
 He took an assignment in Cambodia in 1970 and has not been heard from since.

-Project Bluebook was the US government's study on UFOs from 1952 through 1970.
-A 14 part report was issued, but chapter 13 was mysteriously missing.
+Project Bluebook was the US government’s study of UFOs from 1952 through 1970.
+A 14-part report was issued, but chapter 13 was mysteriously missing.
 It still is.

-A group of hikers outside of Bergen, Norway, suddenly came upon the charred, naked, fingerprint-less corpse of a woman in the middle of the Isdalen Valley.
-The woman was nicknamed the Isdal Woman and her story remains one of Norway's deepest mysteries.
+A group of hikers outside of Bergen, Norway, suddenly came upon a woman’s charred, naked, fingerprint-less corpse in the middle of the Isdalen Valley.
+The woman was nicknamed the Isdal Woman, and her story remains one of Norway’s deepest mysteries.

 For the Muhammad Ali-Jerry Quarry boxing match in Atlanta in 1970, printed invitations were circulated to attendees for a post-fight gala.
 The people who showed up were robbed at gunpoint as they walked in the door.

-A bomb exploded in the Senate Chamber of the Louisiana State Capitol building and left a pencil embedded in the ceiling, where it remains to this day.
+A bomb exploded in the Senate Chamber of the Louisiana State Capitol building and left a pencil embedded in the ceiling, which remains to this day.

 Firsts and the Biggest Christmas Gifts